chlaty/chlaty-cli/README.md

 # What's Chlaty-CLI?
 **Chlaty-CLI** is a powerful command-line utility that lets you seamlessly browse and stream your favorite shows.
+- It use [chlaty-core](https://github.com/chlaty/chlaty-core) to manage [chlaty-lib](https://github.com/orgs/chlaty/repositories?q=%23chlaty-lib).
+- Every plugin is loaded from a Dynamic Shared Library instead of being hardcoded in.

 # Preview
 <div align="center" style="flex: auto">